John Constantine: In real life

 Alan Moore claims to have met his creation on two occasions.
 In 1993, he told Wizard magazine:

 His second meeting with his creation was illustrated in 2001's Snakes and Ladders, an adaptation by Eddie Campbell of one of Moore's performance art pieces:

 They met a third time in fiction, when Moore was written into issue #120 of Hellblazer by then-author Paul Jenkins.
 Moore is seen sitting in silhouette at the back of a bar as John Constantine (who is on a pub crawl with the reader) raises a drink to him.

-Writers who had their run on the Hellblazer series have also admitted meeting the character in real life.
+Writers who had their run on the Hellblazer series have also claimed to have met the character in real life.
 A rumour has persisted for many years that the Liverpool occult writer Tom Slemen served as a model for Constantine.
 Slemen has always denied this.
 Original Hellblazer writer Jamie Delano also claims to have encountered Constantine, during his run on the character, outside the British Museum.
 Peter Milligan saw Constantine at a party around 2009 and rushed after him, only to find he'd disappeared.
 Brian Azzarello once saw him in a Chicago bar but avoided him, saying that "the thing about John is, the last thing you'd want to be is his friend."
+Paul Jenkins and Rick Veitch have sighted him at East Croydon station.